 3. Evidence of professional or para-professional credentials.

-4. Applicants must satisfy the English language proficiency requirement.
-For details on how this requirement may be met, see English language proficiency requirement in the Admissions section of the calendar.
+4. Applicants must meet the Degree/diploma level English language proficiency requirement.
+For details on how this requirement may be met, see the English language proficiency requirement section of the calendar.

 6. Two recent letters of reference.